Do you know about bearded dragon skin conditions?

 The fat pads are located behind the dragon’s eyes and are raised and soft.

-Fat pads will be noticeable in healthy dragons, whereas unhealthy dragons will have fat pads are flat or sunken.
+Fat pads will be noticeable in healthy dragons, whereas unhealthy dragons will have fat pads that are flat or sunken.

 Sunken fat pads are a sign your dragon is malnourished or dehydrated.